joshuaneronha/ziptool/docs/examples/example1/example1.rst

     income_data = data_by_zip(['02835','04046','02740','06355','02804'], ipums_df,
         {"HHINCOME": {"null": 9999999, "type":'household'}})
-    income_df = convert_to_df(income_data)

-We now have a pd.DataFrame that contains all of our data!
+We now have a pd.DataFrame, income_data, that contains all of our data!
 We can easily generate a bar plot to visualize differences by income as an example of the easy analysis that we can now perform.